 The women's singles final at Wimbledon is a repeat of the 2000 final, with Venus Williams once again beating Lindsay Davenport.
 Williams comes back from match point down in the second set to win 4-6.
 7-6, 9-7.
 The men's singles final is a repeat of the 2004 final.
 Victory again goes to Roger Federer, who beats Andy Roddick 6-2, 7-6, 6-4.

 Roddick is knocked out in the first round at the US Open, along with the defending women's singles champion Svetlana Kuznetsova.
 Victory goes to Kim Clijsters, who secures her first Grand Slam singles title with a straight sets win over Mary Pierce (6-3, 6-1).
 Roger Federer retains his men's singles title, beating Andre Agassi in the final in four sets (6-3, 2-6, 7-6, 6-1).

-Rugby: Wales win the Six Nations championship, completing the team's first grand slam since 1978 with a 32-20 victory over Ireland.
+Rugby Union: Wales win the Six Nations Championship, completing the team's first 'Grand Slam' since 1978 with a 32-20 victory over Ireland.

 Horse Racing: the Grand National is won by the 7/1 favourite Hedgehunter, ridden by Ruby Walsh.

 Scorpion, ridden by Frankie Dettori, wins the St. Leger Stakes.